Kimberling Creek Cluster: Biological significance

-The land form, climate, soils and geology of the Appalachian highlands, as well as its evolutionary history, have created one of the most diverse collection of plants and animals in the deciduous forests of the temperate world.
+The land form, climate, soils and geology of the Appalachian highlands, as well as its evolutionary history, have created one of the most diverse collections of plants and animals in the deciduous forests of the temperate world.
 The cluster's large tract of land supports species, such as black bear and some bird species, that require extensive tracts of unbroken forest for survival.